NF997/OTSecurityIncidents/Brainstorming.md

 - Attacker got a second chance and failed again
 - Contained Safety PLC (SPLC) / Safety Instrumented System (SIS) payloads, relied on operator placement & execution
 - Modified control logic (reprogrammed SPLC/SIS to allow unsafe conditions to persist)
-- Exploited a vulnerability (injected custom PowerPC payload exploiting a vulnerability in the device firmware to escalate privileges disabling RAM/ROM consitency checking etc.)
+- Exploited a vulnerability (injected custom PowerPC payload exploiting a vulnerability in the device firmware to escalate privileges disabling RAM/ROM consistency checking etc.)

 ## Problems / Challenges
-- ICS systems become more and more homogeneous -> attacks become scalable and replicatable
+- ICS systems become more and more homogeneous -> attacks become scalable and replicable
 - Companies often solely adopt IT security controls
 - Most of the attackers accessed the ICS directly from the internet
 - Wrong or out-dated documentation (architecture diagrams etc.)